 Payments to help with living costs

 There’s no Inheritance Tax on gifts to help with other people’s living costs if they’re made to, for example:

 - an ex-husband, ex-wife or former civil partner

 - a relative who’s dependent on them because of old age, illness or disability

-- a child (including adopted and step-child) under 18 years old or in full-time education
+- a child (including adopted and step-child) under 18 or in full-time education